meteocat/pymica/docs/source/ems_tutorial_1.rst

     id_2d.save_file('../envmodsoft/output/residuals_id2d.tif')

-Or we can plot a quicklook of it using the plot_temp function with the ``result`` attribute of the ``pymica`` class instance.
+Or we can plot a quick look of it using the plot_temp function with the ``result`` attribute of the ``pymica`` class instance.

 .. code:: ipython3